munificent/craftinginterpreters/book/methods-and-initializers.md

 This means that when we execute each `OP_METHOD` instruction, the stack has the method's closure on top with the class right under it.
-Once we've reached the end of the methods, we no longer need the class and tell the VM pop it off the stack.
+Once we've reached the end of the methods, we no longer need the class and tell the VM to pop it off the stack.

 ^code pop-class (1 before, 2 after)